The St Barths Bucket

 The visual today on the northwest side of St. Barths was nothing less than breathtaking as 26 Superyachts sailed custom courses of between 12 and 16.5 nautical miles and deployed their giant multi-colored spinnakers for final downwind legs to the finishes.
 Although a...

+The 2026 donation will be made to a most worthwhile one: The Youth Sailing Program at the St Barths Yacht Club (SBYC).
 SBYC is an active sailing school with the youth of St Barths a major focus.
 Every year, hundreds of children learn to respect each other and their environment.
-SBYC is not a conventional yacht club.
-Resources and budgets are far more limited than what one would expect to find in a typical yacht club.
+They also learn responsibility and cooperation in the pursuit of these goals.

-Space Gallery St Barth is partnering with the Bucket Regatta for the eighth consecutive year.
+Space Gallery St Barth is partnering with the Bucket Regatta for the ninth consecutive year.
 The limited-edition poster has become a collector’s item for visitors to the island and aficionados of the annual regatta.
 Only 200 are offered for sale.
 It is priced at 100 euros and can be purchased at the Space Contemporary Art Gallery, which is located on Carré D’Or between Hermès and Cartier.

 Film © Breed Media Creative